bobanetwork/boba_legacy/boba_documentation/developer/erc721-bridge.md

 Bridging an NFT to Boba takes several minutes, and bridging an NFT from Boba to Ethereum takes 7 days. **Not all NFTs are bridgeable - developers must use specialized NFT contracts (e.g. L2StandardERC721.sol) to enable this functionality.**

+When deploying your L2StandardERC721, please take caution if you extend the contract with more features, as an incorrect implementation may result in loss of tokens.
+For instance, do not add a method that would allow updating the corresponding 'l1Contract' address for an L2StandardERC721.
+An update in between operation would deem the previous tokens to be locked on the bridge.
+Furthermore, The NFTBridge contracts use the information at the time of registration to obtain the l1Token information and send messages between the bridges.

 <figure><img src="../../.gitbook/assets/Artboard 1 (2) (4).png" alt=""><figcaption></figcaption></figure>